pitastrudl/wekanwiki/Offline.md

 9. Double click `start-wekan.bat` to run it.
 (It may need right click, Run as Administrator).

-## How to install Wekan to VirtualBox and copy to offline computer
+## b) How to install Wekan to VirtualBox and copy to offline computer

 1. Install [VirtualBox](https://www.virtualbox.org/)